 In vehicle or ship design – whether it’s the design of a car, truck, aircraft carrier, cruise ship, or spaceship – form should follow function.
 The same is true in the design of buildings on Earth.
 In fact, form follows function is a guiding principle in modern architectural design.
 It makes sense that form follows function when designing a building, vehicle, or ship because then the resulting human-made creation is maximally useful to people.
 When form follows function, the building, vehicle, or ship achieves the optimal operational performance possible for its purpose at the lowest overall cost.

-So it follows for the Gen1 Enterprise that its form should follow its function.
+It follows for the Gen1 Enterprise that its form should follow its function.
 To determine if the Enterprise’s form is appropriate for Earth’s first space supership, we must first clearly define the ship’s function.
 And since the Enterprise has many functions, a ranked list of these functions is needed.

 In ranked order of importance, the Gen1 Enterprise’s top eight functions are: